matteoferfoglia/Information-Retrieval-System/JavaApplication/README.md

    java -jar *jarFileName.jar* *inputParameters*

+## Evaluation

-## Benchmark
+### Benchmark

 This project use the Java-Benchmark framework (see dependencies in *pom.xml*) for benchmarking methods.
-The Benchmark tests can be run by the main method of class test/Benchmarking and everything works according to the documentation of the used framework.
+The Benchmark tests can be run by the main method of test class it.units.informationretrieval.ir_boolean_model.evaluation.Benchmarking and everything works according to the documentation of the used framework.